Yomir24/Yomir24/README.md

 - 👋 Hi, I’m @Yomir24.
-- 💞️ I’m looking to collaborate on  computer programming for different kind of languages
+- 💞️ I’m looking to collaborate on  computer programming for different kind of languages including facial recognition and hand gestures
 - 📫 How to reach me  Phone-6463925895.
 Email- awanyr24@gmail.com

 <!---